alongitzv/cystolith-detection/readme.md

 ## 2. Project Structure

 * `src/`: Contains source code for classifiers, object detection models, and composite methods.
-* `data/`: Includes images and annotations used for training and testing.
+* `data/`: Includes the complete dataset - images and annotations used for training and testing.
 * `data/image_lists/`: Contains train/validation/test partitions for the datasets.
 *  Notes on file names and annotations:
     All filenames containing 'C' refer to genuine cannabis; filenames containing 'S' refer to non-cannabis material.